 Common Pigeon Control Techniques

 Many techniques have been used for controlling pigeons around buildings all of which have advantages and disadvantages (4).
 Some of the more common techniques currently employed are listed below when considering control options it is useful to distinguish those that reduce pigeon numbers in an area or merely modify their behaviour.

-This is the most successful long term measure for controlling absolute numbers of pigeons in an area.
-During the Second World War, reduction of food availability dramatically reduced the numbers of pigeons despite the increase in suitable nesting and roosting sites.
+This is the most successful long-term measure for controlling the absolute number of pigeons in an area.
+During the Second World War, the reduction of food availability dramatically reduced the number of pigeons despite the increase in suitable nesting and roosting sites.

 Poisons and narcotic baits

-Poisons can provide an effective control especially those producing a period of deranged behaviour before death.
+Poisons can provide effective control, especially those producing a period of deranged behaviour before death.
 This alarms other birds in the flock and they will avoid the location in the future.
-Narcotic baits are available which stupefy the birds which may then be collected and disposed of by licensed bird handlers.
+Narcotic baits are available that stupefy the birds which may then be collected and disposed of by licensed bird handlers.
 Poisoning of birds is illegal in the UK.